csci-1301/csci-1301.github.io/templates/README.md

 # Templates

-This directory contains templating and style files.
+This directory contains meta data, templating and style files.